Runnin' on E: Plot

-Gatsby becomes a critical and commercial success, but Ari (Jeremy Piven) informs Eric (Kevin Connolly) that Enzo Ferrari's biopic will be delayed by 12 weeks after a storm destroyed the sets in Italy.
+Gatsby becomes a critical and commercial success, but Ari (Jeremy Piven) informs Eric (Kevin Connolly) that Enzo Ferrari's biopic will be delayed by 12 weeks after a storm destroyed the sets in Malta.
 When his friends cannot accompany him on vacation, Vince (Adrian Grenier) tries to find ways to entertain himself.
 He creates a Facebook profile to get into contact with a childhood friend, and has sex with a waitress.

 Ari confronts Andrew (Gary Cole) at the office, as Marlo (Jami Gertz) called Melissa (Perrey Reeves) as he didn't arrive home by night.
 Andrew confirms he was seeing Lizzie (Autumn Reeser), but that the affair is over, and that he is focused in getting Aaron Sorkin signed as a client.
 When David Schwimmer visits the office to look for some pitches for a TV series, he grows disappointed with all the options.
 However, he becomes smitten with Lizzie and accepts to give her pitch a chance.
 Ari later finds Andrew crying in the parking lot, and forces him in stepping up and trying to think of what his children may think of him.
 Andrew accepts, but Ari later discovers that Andrew has decided to leave his family.

 Eric gets bored by his daily routine at the office and invites Ashley (Alexis Dziena) over lunch, although they end up having sex instead.
 Eric expresses frustration that he cannot successfully sign clients, but Ashley states that having Vince as talent is very important.
 While Turtle (Jerry Ferrara) goes shopping with Jamie-Lynn Sigler to prepare for college, Drama (Kevin Dillon) auditions girls for a kissing scene in Five Towns.
 However, Drama is not thrilled with any of the choices and struggles in finding a replacement in time.
 Later on, however, Turtle tells Drama that he got Sigler in accepting to take the role, delighting him.